-or a student organization(s) for violation(s) of the Student Code.
-A preliminary investigation/discussion with a supervisor (program director, chair, etc.) must be done prior to filing a Complaint.
-If a basis for the Complaint exists, Attachment A shall be completed and delivered by the Complainant to the Student Conduct Administrator.
+or a student organization(s) for violation(s) of the Code of Professional and Academic Conduct.
+When appropriate, a preliminary investigation/discussion with a supervisor (program director, chair, etc.) should be done prior to filing a Complaint.
+If a basis for the Complaint against a student or students exists, Attachment A should be completed and delivered by the Complainant to the Student Conduct Administrator.
+Attachment C should be used for complaints against student organizations.
 A Complaint shall be submitted no later than twenty (20) business days from the date of the event or when the Complainant becomes aware of the event.
-Complaints filed more than twenty business days after the event shall include a justification for the delay and will be accepted on a "case by case" basis as determined by the Student Conduct Administrator.
+Complaints filed more than twenty business days after the event shall include a justification for the delay.

 - b.
-When a Complaint is filed, the Student Conduct Administrator will provide the Accused Student with the Complaint of Misconduct filed by the Complainant and will notify the Accused Student in writing that he or she shall appear before the Student Conduct Administrator to discuss the Complaint within five (5) business days from the date of the letter.
-The Accused Student shall meet with the Student Conduct Administrator. - c.
+When a Complaint is filed, the Student Conduct Administrator will provide the Accused Student with the Complaint form filed by the Complainant and will notify the Accused Student via email that he or she shall appear before the Student Conduct Administrator to discuss the Complaint within five (5) business days from the date of the letter.
+It is recommended that the Accused Student meet with the Student Conduct Administrator prior to the Student Conduct Board - c.
 The Student Conduct Administrator may conduct an informal meeting to determine if the complaint may be disposed prior to a formal hearing.
-Any informal disposition must be in writing and agreed to by all of the parties.
+Any informal disposition must be in writing and agreed to by all of the parties (complainant and accused student).
 Such disposition shall be final and there shall be no subsequent proceedings.
 The Student Conduct Administrator will send a written notification of the resolution to all parties involved. - d.
 If the Complaint is not disposed of administratively under Part II.F.3.c above, the Student Conduct Administrator will meet with the Accused Student to determine if the Accused Student admits or denies violating institutional rules. - i.
-If the Accused Student admits violating institutional rules, but sanctions are not agreed to, a Student Conduct Board Hearing shall be conducted in accordance with Part II.F.4 but shall be limited to recommending the appropriate sanction(s) Part II.G. ii.
-If the Accused Student denies violating University rules, the allegations shall be referred by the Student Conduct Administrator for a Hearing before the Student Conduct Board under Part II.F.4 below. - e.
-Student Conduct Board Hearing shall be scheduled within thirty (30) business days after the Accused Student has met with the Student Conduct Administrator under Part II.F.3.d. above.
-In cases in which an examination period intervenes between the time of the notice to the Accused Student and the Student Conduct Board Hearing date, such Hearing will be held during the first week in which classes are again in session.
+If the Accused Student admits violating institutional rules, but sanctions are not agreed to, a Student Conduct Board hearing shall be conducted in accordance with Part II.F.4 but shall be limited to recommending the appropriate sanction(s) Part II.G. - ii.
+If the Accused Student denies violating University rules, the allegations shall be referred by the Student Conduct Administrator for a hearing before the Student Conduct Board under Part II.F.4 below. - e.
+Student Conduct Board hearing shall be scheduled within thirty (30) business days after the Accused Student has met with the Student Conduct Administrator under Part II.F.3.d. above.
+In cases in which an examination period intervenes between the time of the notice to the Accused Student and the Student Conduct Board hearing date, such hearing will be held during the first week in which classes are again in session.
 In the case of inclement weather, the chair of the Student Conduct Board will notify all parties of any cancellations or schedule changes.